Pertussis ( Whooping Cough )

 Transmission

 The tendency of pertussis to be milder in adults, sometimes escaping diagnosis, further complicates disease transmission.
-The coughing associated with the disease may be mild enough in an adult case to be written off as a simple cold.
+The coughing associated with the disease may be mild enough in an adult case to be mistaken as a simple cold.
 The adult, however, will still be contagious and can easily spread the disease to infants too young to be vaccinated, or to individuals whose immunity has waned.

 Treatment and Care

 Treatment for pertussis is generally limited to supportive care.
-Antibiotics are sometimes used; however, this is primarily done to remove the Bordetella pertussis bacteria from an infected patient’s secretions, thus reducing her ability to infect others.
+Antibiotics are sometimes used; however, this is primarily done to remove the Bordetella pertussis bacteria from an infected patient’s secretions, reducing her ability to infect others.
 Antibiotic treatment is unlikely to affect the course of the illness unless administered very early on.

 Available Vaccines and Vaccination Campaigns

-Immunization against pertussis is available for children via the combination DTaP (diphtheria, tetanus, and pertussis) vaccine.
-The DTaP vaccination replaced the previously used DTP shot, which protected against the same three diseases but used a whole-cell preparation in the pertussis component—that is, it contained inactivated, but complete, Bordetella pertussis bacteria.
+Immunization against pertussis is available for children via the combination DTaP (diphtheria, tetanus, and acellular pertussis) vaccine.
+The DTaP vaccination replaced the previously used DTP shot, which protected against the same three diseases, but used a whole-cell preparation in the pertussis component—that is, it contained inactivated, but complete, Bordetella pertussis bacteria.
 For the DTaP combination vaccine, the whole-cell preparation was removed; “aP” stands for “acellular pertussis.”
 This vaccine provides protection against the disease by using only pieces of the pertussis bacteria, which results in fewer side effects than the whole-cell preparation.

 A similar combination vaccine called Tdap offers booster protection against tetanus, diphtheria, and pertussis for adolescents and adults in certain situations.